loucadufault/louca_dufault_test/Question_C/README.md

 As a side effect, the value retrieved from the origin server is placed in the LRUCache instance of the client's assigned proxy as the MRU item indexed by its key and its last refresh timestamps are reset to the current time.

-## Put data in proxy server and reflect change in repository persistence
+## Put data in proxy server and reflect data change in central database and eventually in all other proxy servers
 ### Actor
 Client
 ### Intention
-The intention of the client is to place data in the cache by providing a value and it's key.
+The intention of the client is to place data in the cache by providing a value and it's key, and to have the data change in the cache of its assigned proxy be propagated to the database of the origin server, and eventually to all other proxy servers.
 ### Precondition
+An origin server exists with at least one references to a proxy server.

+Client is assigned to a proxy server.
+### Main Scenario

 ## Network failure or crash
 ### Actor
 Client
 ### Intention
 The intention of client is to continue exploiting the services of the GeoLRUCache after the proxy server assigned to the client suffers a network failure or crash.
 ### Precondition
+An origin server exists with at least two references to proxy servers.

 Client holds a reference to the origin server (that they have used to initially gain access to the proxy server that has now failed).

+Client is assigned to a proxy server.

 Client has access to its own coordinates.

 The origin server is connected to at least one other proxy servers that is operational.
 ### Main Scenario
 Client interacts with its assigned proxy server.